oNLog1c/minority/README.md

 # Description
-**Minority** is a functional library for fast and modern Bukkit plugin development.

-At this moment, Minority have only one function: automatic generation of configs using annotations.
-You no longer need to write and update configs yourself every time, just mark the class that you want to configure in the future with the **@Section** annotation, and the fields that need to be added to the config with the **@Key** annotation.
-After registering this class in **ConfigurationWizard** and enabling the server, config will be ready!
+**Minority** is a functional library for fast and modern Bukkit plugin development, which provides simple but powerful API for **automatically generating configurations and language files**.
+Everything works with the help of **annotations** and **reflection**.
+Working with configs (especially custom ones), as well as supporting different languages ​​for a programmer, has always been a living hell.
+This will be especially understood by those who have developed more or less complex plugins more than once.
+With **Minority**, this becomes a much easier task, which, suddenly, can even be enjoyable in its simplicity.

 ## TODO
 - ✓ Language annotations ✓